 Whether these or any other blockchain stocks you end up investing in become profitable will ultimately depend upon three things: your investment goals, strategy, and market conditions.

-Blockchain stocks are publicly-listed companies whose business or economic proposition depends either partly or wholly on blockchain technology.
+Blockchain stocks are public companies whose business or economic proposition depends either partly or wholly on blockchain technology.

 Is investing in the blockchain safe?

-Any form of speculative investment in securities can be considered risky because the value of the assets invested is prone to volatile market conditions and several other unknowns that could adversely affect the market prices.
+You can consider any form of speculative investment in securities risky because the value of the assets invested is prone to volatile market conditions and several other unknowns that could adversely affect the market prices.

 How do I invest in blockchain stocks?